joamartine/joamartine.github.io/index.md

 </a>

 ## About me
-BSc in Economics, MA in economics student at University of Chile.
+BSc in Economics at University of Chile.
 Mainly interested Industrial Organization and Finance.
 Materials on videos and classes are accesible [here](materiales.md).